-Lead time is at least 6-8 weeks on all new playset orders.
+Lead time is approx. 4-6 weeks on all new playset orders.

 The Amish came from Europe to the New World beginning in the first half of the 1700’s.
 Probably the best-known Amish community in the United States is in Lancaster County, Pennsylvania.
 Most Americans identify the Amish as a conservative religious group with plain dress, a simple way of life, and a great work ethic, but know little else about them.
 Where and why did the Amish way of life begin?
 How has it managed to endure for hundreds of years?
 Why are their numbers steadily increasing?